Federal Police of Brazil: Marine Police

 The Special Center of Maritime Police (Núcleo Especial de Polícia Marítima – NEPOM) was created in twelve Brazilian cities in response to the high rate of crime in Brazilian ports, as well as the need to ostensibly patrol to prevent the occurrence of criminal offenses in Amazonian rivers and Brazilian borders (especially Itaipu Lake on the Brazil-Paraguay border).
 The maritime policing has the latest equipment, recently acquired by the Brazilian government in order to meet the country to the ISPS Code standards (International Ship and Port Facility Security Code).
 In addition to the routine patrolling, surveillance is carried out in the international traffic in dozens of ships docking and undocking in major Brazilian ports.
 Agents of action is also taken around the clandestine coming on board vessels.
 The Nepom the police receive special training in the Navy of Brazil, and is enabled in the category of Crew of State vessel.

 Operational Aviation Coordination

 The CAOP (Coordenação de Aviação Operacional – Aviation Operational Coordination) is a unit of federal police agents, responsible for transporting policeman to anywhere in the country, besides the air support operations to the Federal Police.

 Was established in 1986, because the demand for transportation to any place, quickly, and the need for air support in the actions and tactics without having to depend on the Armed Forces.

-In 1995 the corporation had the name of advising operational issues when he received three aircraft, two Bell 412 and an HB-350 Squirrel.
+In 1995 the corporation had the name of advising operational issues when he received three aircraft, two Bell 412s and an HB-350 Squirrel.
 Already in 1996 the Office became the Division of Aviation Operations.
-In the year 1999 the unit won these assignments and in 2001 finally received the current designation of CAOP.
+In the year 1999 the unit won these assignments and in 2001 finally received the current designation of the CAOP.

 The unit is divided into two squadrons, one fixed-wing and the other rotorcraft.